remdeveloper/flask-api/README.md

 python app.py

-API Endpoints
+## API Endpoints
-POST	/auth/register	    Register a new user
+Method	Endpoint	Description	Requires Authentication POST	/auth/register	Register a new user	No
-POST	/auth/login         Log in and get a JWT token GET	    /auth/users         Get all users (Requires authentication) GET	    /auth/users/<id>    Get a specific user by ID (Requires authentication) PUT	    /auth/users/<id>    Update a user by ID (Requires authentication) DELETE  /auth/users/<id>	Delete a user by ID (Requires authentication)
+POST	/auth/login	Log in and get a JWT token	No
+GET	/auth/users	Get all users	Yes
+GET	/auth/users/<id>	Get a specific user by ID	Yes
+PUT	/auth/users/<id>	Update a user by ID	Yes
+DELETE	/auth/users/<id>	Delete a user by ID	Yes